 If you have suffered a work-related amputation then it is important that you have a proper understanding of your legal rights under workers’ compensation law.
-To work with an experienced attorney who is committed to helping you to obtain the full benefits you are entitled to, contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.
+To work with an experienced attorney who is committed to helping you to obtain the full benefits you are entitled to, contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.

 The Pain that Lies Beneath

 Losing any portion of your body in a workplace accident can be deeply troubling and might cause the following direct consequences: